 • Spot color

-To learn more about the two color systems most important to Web developers (RGB and HSL), please see the Tutor page or follow the Tutor link at left.
-An associated exercises page (also "Learn" link at left) summarizes much of the content here, with additional information about creating accessible color combinations.
+To learn more about the two color systems most important to Web developers (RGB and HSL), please see the Demo page or follow the Demo link at left.
+An associated video page (also "Video" link at left) summarizes much of the content here, with additional information about creating accessible color combinations.